arzwa/MultilocusIsland/docs/draft-hapdip2.md

 partly polygenic basis, it becomes important to understand to what extent LD with other barrier loci assists in maintaining adaptive differentiation and increasing swamping thresholds at such loci.
+Indeed, recent findings such as those of @stankowski2022 emphasize that readily discovered large-effect loci may often be associated with a polygenic background that is less clearly associated with divergent selection.
 In @fig:focal, we consider the cases of a recessive ($h=1$) and dominant ($h=0$) locally adaptive variant of relatively large homozygous effect ($s_f = 0.05$) in the presence of an additive multilocus barrier with total selective